 Continuation coverage will be terminated before the end of the maximum period if:

-- a qualified beneficiary becomes covered, after electing continuation coverage, under another group health plan that does not impose any pre-existing condition
+- A qualified beneficiary becomes covered, after electing continuation coverage, under another group health plan;

-- a covered employee becomes entitled to Medicare benefits (under Part A, Part B, or both) after electing continuation coverage; or
+- A covered member becomes entitled to Medicare benefits (under Part A, Part B, or both) after electing continuation coverage; or

-Continuation coverage may also be terminated for any reason the Plan would terminate coverage of a participant or beneficiary not receiving continuation coverage (such as fraud).
+Continuation coverage may also be terminated if for any reason the Plan would terminate coverage of a participant or beneficiary found not to be entitled continuation coverage.